darubiomunoz/smartcontract-hello/README.md

 </details>

 <!-- ABOUT THE PROJECT -->
-## About The Project
+## About The Project :round_pushpin:

 ![Product Name Screen Shot][product-screenshot]

 This is a simple Smart contract to print any message, so you can use it to make the traditional and well known, Hello World! but in solidity. :smile:

-If you're new to smart contracts I invite you to study the code and try to replicate by yourself with the help of the solidity documentation.
+If you're new to smart contracts I invite you to study the code and try to replicate by yourself with the help of the solidity documentation. :stars:

-### Built With
+### Built With :computer:

 To develop this simple smart contract I used the standard tools used in the blockchain industry nowadays.